-This summery potato salad without mayo is inspired by Kismet, a trendy all-day cafe in Los Angeles.
+This summery mayo-less potato salad is inspired by Kismet, a trendy all-day cafe in Los Angeles.

-It consisted of fingerling potatoes, paper-thin radishes and fennel, dill, mustard seeds, and spicy dressing – it was just bursting with spring flavors!
-The salad was filling yet refreshing at the same time, and I loved the interaction of the chewy potatoes with the crunchy raw veg and grassy dill.
-Most notably, though, it was a potato salad without mayo.
+It consisted of fingerling potatoes, paper-thin radishes and fennel, dill, mustard seeds, and spicy dressing – it was just bursting with spring flavors.
+The salad was filling yet light, and I loved the interaction of the chewy potatoes with the crunchy raw veg and grassy dill.
+Most notably, though, there was a distinct lack of mayo.

-In fact, potato salad without mayo is one of my favorite things to make throughout spring and summer.
+Mayo-less potato salad is one of my favorite things to make throughout spring and summer.
 Here’s my formula:

 - I start with boiled young potatoes, cut up into chunks

 - Add some crunchy veg like radishes, fennel, green beans, celery, and/or arugula

 - Plenty of fresh herbs – I find that dill, cilantro, and tarragon work best